ngwattcos/pythonxyc/README.md

 As you may have inferred, one important difference between Python and PythonXY is how indentation and scope is handled.
 In Python, scope is enforced by indentation.
 While this makes regular Python code look clean overall, we believe that enforcing indentation while having to make a decision on whether to enforce this for JSX as well was the wrong approach.
 Instead, we opted to use the more common approach of using specifc tokens to delineate the "opening" and "closing" of a scope.
 In our case, tokens that "open" a scope would be declarations for if, while, for, and functions, while the token that "closes" a scope is `@end`.
 We chose this token to visually match with Python directives.

 ### Variable Declarations
 Python variables and JavaScript variables are handled differently.
-Python variables are simply declared by name, why nowadays JavaScript developers use the `let` and `const` keywords in their.
+Python variables are simply declared by name, while nowadays JavaScript developers can use the `let` and `const` keywords in their variable declarations.
 This poses a problem for us - without an extra layer of static analysis, we would not be able to differentiate variable updates from variable declarations, and then there was the question of deciding whether a variable would be mutable or constant.
 Instead, we opted to use the keywords `@let` and `@const` to declare mutable and constant variables respectively, in the style of Python decorators.

 # Supported Language Features
 ## The Basics